Three things from the USMNT’s draw in Honduras

 Looking past Friday’s mess in the midfield and porous defensive set-up, Tuesday’s performance was again about lineup choices.
 Arena pulled the plug on Geoff Cameron coming off a poor Friday, and also left Bobby Wood and Fabian Johnson out of the lineup.

-Arena didn’t have the option of Jozy Altidore, the CONCACAF killer who’s stupid yellow card cost him a one-game suspension, and there was logic to starting Clint Dempsey next to Sounders teammate Jordan Morris.
-Dempsey also happens to be the best attacker in USMNT history, so there’s a pass to be given there.
+Arena didn’t have the option of Jozy Altidore, the CONCACAF killer whose foolish yellow card cost him a one-game suspension, and there was logic to starting Clint Dempsey next to Sounders teammate Jordan Morris.
+Dempsey also happens to be the best attacker in USMNT history, so there’s a possible pass to be given there.

 But Omar Gonzalez and Graham Zusi were miserable on the right side of the defense, and Darlington Nagbe was bossed out of the game aside from one early and electrifying dribble.